guitarmind/tesseract-web-service/README.md

     sudo apt-get install tesseract-ocr

 Only English and numbers are supported by default.
-You can download more language packs, such as Simplified/Traditional Chinese from http://code.google.com/p/tesseract-ocr/downloads/list.
+You can download more language packs, such as Simplified/Traditional Chinese pack from http://code.google.com/p/tesseract-ocr/downloads/list.
-The packs should be decompressed and put under /usr/share/tesseract-ocr/tessdata:
+The packs should be decompressed and put under '**/usr/share/tesseract-ocr/tessdata**'.

     ls /usr/share/tesseract-ocr/tessdata